CHILD RIGHTS PROGRAM

 Creating child protection structures in schools and communities.

-We work with six of our partners across Kenya, Tanzania, Uganda and Zimbabwe, in communities where children are at an increased risk of emotional, sexual and physical abuse.
-We make sure they have a structure of peers, teachers and safeguarding bodies who stand up and protect their rights by:
+We work with seven of our partners across Kenya, Tanzania and Uganda, in communities where children are at an increased risk of emotional, sexual and physical abuse.
+We make sure they have a structure of peers, teachers and safeguarding bodies who stand up for and protect their rights by: